MouadLo/khamsa-cart/README.md

-# 🇲🇦 GroceryVape Morocco E-commerce Platform
+# 🪬 Khamsa Cart - Morocco's Blessed Marketplace

+*"Where tradition meets innovation, and every delivery is blessed"*

-A comprehensive e-commerce platform for grocery and vape delivery in Morocco, featuring Cash on Delivery (COD) and dual payment systems.
+A comprehensive e-commerce platform for grocery and lifestyle products in Morocco, featuring Cash on Delivery (COD) and modern payment systems.
+Named after the traditional Hand of Fatima (Khamsa), symbolizing protection and prosperity for every order.

 ## 🏗️ Architecture Overview